dbwebb-se/umbridge/docs/README.md

  * `log_file` - The file that will be sent to the students upon grading.
  * `installation_commands` - The steps taken when installing required dependencies.
  * `ignore_assignments` - A list of assignments to ignore.
+ * `assignment_folders` - A dict with which directories are connected to what assignments.
+This is used to copy directories when zipping students code.
+Key is assignments name and value is a list with paths to directories which have code for the assignment.
+Also has key `exclude`, its value is a list with directory names to exclude when copying, e.g. cache dirs as `__pycache__`.
+Values in course specific dict can't be replace with values from default dict, all or nothing.

 Supported string substitutions are:
  * `{course}` - will be replaced with the assignments course.